 What did Jesus mean by time of temptation?
 I believe He meant the earthly enticements, allurements and even the tribulations faced while here on earth.
 And indeed, there are many temptations we face in this life that cause us to lose hope, and turn away from God’s word.

 To be honest, as I was later meditating on this parable in depth while in bed at night, I saw myself.
 You know, I have no idea where I at times get the notion that I have this solid unshakable faith.
 But God is always graciously prepared to remind me that He knows me better than I know myself.
 For it only needed a first degree burn to remind me how “solid in faith” I was; and this made me truly see my dust nature and my feeble frame.

 When my finger began swelling, I began to panic, though my panic was in the form of calling out the name Jesus, I was nonetheless nervous and worried about the swelling.
-The whole finger was almost double it’s normal size and I had never seen any of my fingers in this shape.
+The whole finger was almost double it’s normal size and I had never seen any of my fingers in that shape.

 In the midst of all this, I also begun thinking about the suffering of Jesus as they nailed His hands and feet to the cross, and as they crowned His head with thorns.
 What pain He must have endured, not mentioning the flogging He underwent; yet, here I was staring at my swollen finger, wondering about its disfigured state.

 Here I was with my solid faith wondering when the pain and the swelling would end.
 How interesting, as human beings we really shun suffering and pain.
 We dislike to feel any pain, yet that was the cup our Lord was handed by God; and He carried it with endurance because He loved us.

 7 He was oppressed and He was afflicted, Yet He opened not His mouth; He was led as a lamb to the slaughter, And as a sheep before its shearers is silent, So He opened not His mouth.